 2. Razor Bumps can also occur when the hair follicle becomes obstructed.
 Excess oil produced by the Sebaceous Gland can form a plug forcing hair to grow in or out to the sides.

 3. People with curlier hair are more likely to produce razor bumps because the hair is less likely to grow straight..

 Q: Does exfoliating your skin help?

-Imperial Touch Stimulating Facial Scrub leaves skin feeling cleaner, smoother, and radiantly healthy.
+Imperial Touch Oat Protein Facial Scrub leaves skin feeling cleaner, smoother, and radiantly healthy.
 Helps the control of blemishes and excess oil.
 A great treatment for acne, razor bumps and other skin conditions, including eczema.
 Good for everyday use.

 Q: What is the best way to take care of my hair and scalp?

 There are some of us who fail in the basics of hair care.
 Thus ending up with dull, dry, brittle hair.
 In order to have sleek, shiny, beautiful hair, you must be quite dedicated.
 A shiny head of hair means that the scales of the cuticle, the protective covering of each hair strand, are smooth and flat against the hair shaft.
 Intact cuticle cells are flat, smooth and glossy.
 Shine is created when light is reflected across the cuticles.
 A smooth hair cuticle looks like a roof with all the shingles lying flat, however day-to-day styling, heat processing, and coloring cause those shingles to lift.
 The best reflection occurs when the cuticles have a healthy coating of sebum, which is natural hair oil.
 Dull hair that doesn’t shine is usually lacking in the necessary moisture to reflect light.
 Hair that is deficient in moisture and natural oils will absorb the light rather than reflect it.